-UNC Press books are available in the most popular e-book platforms right now.
+UNC Press books are available in the most popular e-book platforms.

-We have hundreds of e-book titles available for Amazon's Kindle, Barnes & Noble's Nook, Sony's e-Reader, and many other popular e-book formats.
+UNC Press titles for which we have electronic rights are published simultaneously in print and digital formats.
+We have hundreds of e-book titles available for Amazon's Kindle, Barnes & Noble's Nook, the Apple iBookstore, Google Play, and many other popular e-book formats.
 And, UNC Press continues to expand its relationships with a growing number of e-book vendors serving academic and public libraries.

 Please check the bookpages of the titles you are interested in to see if they are available as e-books, large print, or audio products.
 You'll see links on how to order from the bookpage.

 You can access a full list of our available e-books here.

 E-Books for IndividualsUNC Press is happy to partner with Aerbook, a multi-platform e-book reader that allows you to purchase e-books direct from our site.
 Just click on the View Inside and Share link on any of our book pages, and you'll be able to preview our titles, and purchase them direct via the Aerbook platform.